Looking Forward to the 2020 Utah Legislature Session

 That is 45 calendar days, not business days.
 The time goes very, very, very fast and every minute counts.

-Utah has one of the shortest legislative sessions in the country, executed by part-time legislators whose sacrifice–as well as their families, colleagues, and associates sacrifice–make possible their service on our behalf.
+The Utah legislature session is one of the shortest in the country, executed by part-time legislators whose sacrifice–as well as their families, colleagues, and associates sacrifice–make possible their service on our behalf.

 The legislature must acknowledge and balance numerous factors that reflect the increasing number and diversity of Utahns, as well as the finite resources of public funds.